oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 ### get

-Get one PriceList entity
+Get detailes of the price list by its ID.

 {@inheritdoc}

 ### get_list

-Get a collection of PriceList entities
+Get the collection of PriceList details.
+A collection may contain all price lists or may be filtered using standard <a href="https://www.orocommerce.com/documentation/current/dev-guide/integration#filters">filters</a>.

 {@inheritdoc}

 ### create

-Create a new PriceList entity.
-The Fields `createdAt`, `updatedAt`, `containSchedule` are not configurable in API and are set automatically.
-Use `priceListCurrencies` field to set price list currencies as an array of strings - currency codes.
+Create a new price list.
+Use `priceListCurrencies` field to set price list currencies as an array of strings.
+Every string should match the existing currency code.
+**Note:** The fields `createdAt`, `updatedAt`, `containSchedule` cannot be set via the API as their values are generated automatically.

 {@inheritdoc}